pmcm4/rivercast-tool-UI/README.md

 RiverCast is a system developed to predict the water level of the Marikina River using a deep learning model.
 The project secured 2nd place in a research competition.

 ## Features
-- **Water Level Prediction:** Predicts the water level of the Marikina River.
+- **Water Level Prediction:** Predicts the hourly water level of the Marikina River in the next 15 days.
 - **Deep Learning Model:** Utilizes a Transformer-based model with Euclidean and PCA kernel.
 - **Data Sources:** Integrates river level and meteorological data from PAGASA, MMDA, and NASA DATA POWER.
-- **User Interface:** Provides a user-friendly frontend for visualizing predictions.
+- **User Interface:** Provides a user-friendly frontend for visualizing predictions and historical riverlevel data.

 ## Tech Stack
 - **Frontend:** React.js